 Nicolette Sowder

-“Even more important than what she gave her garden was what it gave her.
-In it, she found a sense of calm.”
+“Even more important than what she gave her garden was what it gave her. in it,

 Kristan Hannah